Discover the Beauty of London’S Hyde Park

 The park is also a welcome haven for visitors more inclined to rest than recreation.
 If doing nothing at all is on the agenda, there are plenty of spots to while away a few hours.
 Dive into a book under the shade of an ancient oak, bring a blanket for a picnic on the grass, or simply lay back and soak up the sun.

-In the Italian Gardens, fountains and water features create an aura of serenity, while the 400 meter-long Flower Walk bursts with colour, no matter the season.
+In the Italian Gardens, fountains and water features create an aura of serenity, while the 400 metre-long Flower Walk bursts with colour, no matter the season.
 The park has a wild side too.
 In the central area, naturalisation has been encouraged, making it the best place to spot songbirds and butterflies.
 As a riot of wildflowers nod gently in the breeze, and the streets of London recede, peace reigns, shoulders relax, and blue skies roll overhead.

 Plan your perfect day